York (album)

-York (originally titled NoYork!) is the second studio album by American rapper Blu.
+York (originally titled NoYork!) is the third studio album by American rapper Blu.
 The album was initially leaked during the Rock The Bells tour in August 2011, and officially released in 2013.

 Background

 Blu was still under contract with Sire/Warner Bros in 2011, but as the LA Times noted "the slashing collection of songs was nowhere near commercial enough to ever see major label release".
 A few weeks later, Barnes was released from his Sire/Warner Bros. contract, although demo copies were pressed.
 Later officially released through New World Color on March 26, 2013.
 The album was also released as a vinyl 4-LP set with three additional songs, "Jazmine", "Jazzmen" and "Ronald Morgan".
+The complete edition of the album was released on all streaming platforms on November 29, 2024, featuring all 17 tracks and the song "BNG", which was originally released as a bonus Flexi disc single alongside the album's vinyl release.

 While Blu is the featured artist he was found to be "tapping a cadre of California instrumental hip-hop luminaries (...) of the Los Angeles beat scene".
 Many of them featured at the Low End Theory music club.
 These included the performers U-God, Jack Davey, Sa-Ra, Nola Darling, Cashus King, Suziana Lounge, Chop, Cherry Pop, Tiombe Lockhart, Exile, Jimetta Rose, Donel Smokes, Definite Mass, Dubble Oh, Niaa Andrews, Andy Allo, Edan, El Prez, Pac Div, Uni, J Davey, Tiron, & Ayomari.

 The artwork uses a photomontage by the Japanese artist Tsunehisa Kimura titled The City Welcomes a Fresh Morning, which depicts New York City being engulfed in a waterfall.